clarkmaio/Interviews/README.md

 # Interviews
-Stuff I did for interviews like business cases or exercises
+This repository simply contains what I did for interviews.
+It mostly contains business cases, code exercise or stuff I did to make good impression.

+Enjoy : )